THE FINAL INSPECTION IS COMPLETE- What next?

 What happens next?

-Please read the following with the view that we are trying to help you manage this with minimal surprises and adverse risks or unnecessary avoidable stress.
+We are trying to help you manage the process (sales and settlement) with minimal surprises and adverse risks or unnecessary avoidable stress.
 Thank you.

 1) Settlement Date